RickCogley/RCC-Hugo2015/content/post/20151007-osx-sslhandshake-problem-from-an-open-keychain.md

   - Tips
   - Troubleshooting
   - Security
+postsummary: I had a really odd problem, with SSL (``https://``) sites after having upgraded to _OS X El Capitan_.
+Chrome would not load SSL-protected websites (Safari was fine for the same ones), and then I got a blank screen in the Flowdock Mac app.
+By chance, I figured out how to fix it, and thought I would share what happened.
+postsvg: icon-origami-fish
 ---

 I had a really odd problem, with SSL (``https://``) sites after having upgraded to _OS X El Capitan_.
 Chrome would not load SSL-protected websites (Safari was fine for the same ones), and then I got a blank screen in the Flowdock Mac app.
 By chance, I figured out how to fix it, and thought I would share what happened.